Chenyt-Dev/coding/Meta_high_frequency.md

 * Used sort and merged the intervals using a tail.
 * Got the idea of using an interval tree without sorting but it's kind of taking too much time to implement.

+### 146. LRU Cache
+* Use linked list and map to make get and put O(1).
+* Code is not difficult just need to get the idea.